sambacha/refarch-kc-ms/fleet-ms/README.md

 * Clone the parent project to get access to docker compose yml files: `git clone https://github.com/ibm-cloud-architecture/refarch-kc`.
 Normally you should have access to this repository from the main reference implementation repository using the `clone.sh` script.
 * Have docker engine installed on your computer.

+## User stories
+This service keeps track of each of the container ships available for transporting containers.
+Each ship has a unique shipID.
+We limit the scope of a minimum viable product so the following user stories are implemented:

+* [x] The information about each ship is kept in a json file for a fleet.
+Ships are uniquely identified by their name (as shipID).
+* [x] The capacity of a ship is represented by a matrix, number of rows x number of columns to make it simpler.
+Therefore the total number of container is rows*columns.
+* [x] Support GPS lat/log position reports, as ship position event, of the position of the ship a different points in time.
+This is modeled as csv file with one row of lat,log pair, a row representing a time stamp.
+(1h?)
+* [ ] Generate ship event when leaving source port and when entering destination port, and when docked.
+* [ ] Define query of what happen to a ship from a given time to retrace its past voyages.

+From the analysis and concepts explained [here](https://github.com/ibm-cloud-architecture/refarch-kc#fleetsships-microservice---concept) we did not implement the following:
+*

 ## Run

 ### Run the fleet service on your laptop